JuaniV2002/personal_website/README.md

 - **Modern Glassmorphism Design**
   Sleek, frosted-glass cards, headers, and buttons throughout—delivering a fresh, high-end, and accessible look.

+- **100% Responsive**
+  Crafted from the ground up to look and work perfectly on any device—desktop, tablet, or mobile.
+No breakpoints left behind.

 - **Consistent Design Language**
   Every element aligns to a strict system of spacing, corner radius, and typography—no jarring visual jumps, just smooth, predictable UX.